-The Theatre for Development and Education (TDE) program contributes to sustainable human development within Indonesia.
+The Theatre for Development and Education (TDE) programme contributes to sustainable human development within Indonesia.
 TDE operates through the creation of theatrical performances and hosting of workshops addressing important social and advocacy issues.
 The performances are created and executed in collaboration with Indonesian artists and groups from various areas.
 The TDE program started in November 2009 as a new Kelola program and has found funding until November 2011.

 To secure the long-term development of the TDE program, five trainees will be selected to undergo a four-month training period.
 The selected trainees are Indonesian citizens, at least 23 years old, experienced artists/ theatre practitioners and highly motivated to use performing arts for human development within Indonesia.
 Selected trainees will be placed in Bandung starting February 2011.